mstojens/draft-tjjk-cared/draft-tjjk-cared.md

 confidently with the identity of an individual client.
 This is unacceptable practice.

-Public DNS servers generally implement allow- and blocklists at the IP layer as part of a layered defence against abuse; IP-layer access control allows unwanted traffic to be discarded early and helps mitigate unwanted server load.
+Public DNS servers generally implement allowlists and blocklists at the IP layer as part of a layered defence against abuse; IP-layer access control allows unwanted traffic to be discarded early and helps mitigate unwanted server load.
 Public encrypted DNS servers with